sharmapravin1001/oci-create-api-keys/README.md

-# oci-create-api-keys
+# How to create oci api keys

-Create AP Keys for OCI - Oracle Cloud Infrastructure.
+Create API Keys for OCI - Oracle Cloud Infrastructure.